Shin Splints Treatment Difference In The Sydney CBD

 - FREE Orthotic Check for existing, old or uncomfortable orthotics.
 Make sure your orthotic is still doing what it is supposed to do.

-Get the right treatment for your shin splints and make a booking today.
+Get treatment for your shin splints and make a booking today.
 For an appointment with either us at Active Muscle and Spine (AMS) or our podiatry partners at City Feet Clinic (CFC), please call our shared Sydney city clinic on 02 8964 6997.

 1 Shockwave therapy cure for shin splints researcher hopes, Sydney Morning Herald, April 20, 2014